Southern Yakutia (Sakha)

 Taidje laughed meekly and rubbed his hands together.
 “I don’t

-care the direction those occupants of the Kremlin in Moscow are taking us.
+care what direction those occupants of the Kremlin in Moscow are taking us.

-Their pin-headed judgments of affairs of the state and the people mean nothing
+Their narrow-minded judgments regarding affairs of the state and the people

 “Not your mind, Comrade Taidje!
 It changes all the time like